sapegin/sapegin.me/src/content/blog/react-structure.md

 There are two approaches for grouping files:

-- By type: one folder for components, one for reducers, one for actions, etc.
+- By type: one folder for components, one for reducers, one for actions, and so on
 - By feature: all files related to one feature are inside the same folder.

 I started from grouping by type.
 It works for a small application but to add a new feature you have to create: `reducers/myfeature.js`, `selectors/myfeature.js`, `components/MyFeature.js` and a few more.
 It’s annoying and difficult to explain to new team members.

-Now I group files by view or page: `dashboard`, `users`, etc.
+Now I group files by view or page: `dashboard`, `users`, and so on

 Here are main folders I have in my application: